-(6) A Member may carry over up to 50 per cent of their EO&C Budget allocation for a financial year (excluding any carry over from the previous financial year) to the next financial year, subject to the availability of funds and the approval of the Treasurer of Victoria.
+- (6) A Member may carry over up to 50 per cent of their EO&C Budget allocation for a financial year (excluding any carry over from the previous financial year) to the next financial year, subject to the availability of funds and the approval of the Treasurer of Victoria. - (7) Following the declaration of the poll for the electorate, a Member may carry over any unspent remainder of: - (a) their EO&C Budget allocation for the period from 1 July to 30 November of a financial year in which a general election is held (calculated in accordance with clause 14.2 of the Determination) - (b) funds they carried over from the previous financial year in accordance with sub-guideline (6).